jgavert/Unvoid/README.md

 Targets
 -------
+* Getting rid of libraries from git, providing a way to install them easily.
+(They will be completely removed from git history to make project a little smaller.)
 * Too many so I'll just list the current one:
 * It has come to my attention that a menu system of a sort could be a challenging task to implement, and it's also needed for future projects(Sound studio of a sort).

 Features
 --------
-* Tried with opengl3.1 (intel HD3000) and worked.
+* OpenGL 3.1 compliant... except for ati.
 * Can draw a your favorite .obj file (without colors, and dont include normals).
 * Works on Win/Linux!
-* Ability to hack it in your favourite editor {project files for Visual Studio 2012 and sublime text2 with sublimeclang}
+* Ability to hack it in your favourite editor {project files for Visual Studio 2013 and sublime text2 with sublimeclang}

 TODO
 ----